-The main components of our executive compensation program for U.S. employees, including for our named executive officers, are set forth in the following table.
-A more detailed description is provided in the Compensation Discussion and Analysis.
+The main components of our executive compensation program for U.S. employees, including for named executive officers, are summarized in the following table.

-Compensation Element Description Objectives Base Salary - Fixed cash compensation Appropriate level of fixed compensation based on role and duties Assists with recruitment and retention Annual Incentive Annual cash award if performance metrics are achieved Target award is based on a percentage of base salary Payouts from 0-200% of target based on performance results and individual performance review Executive may elect all or a portion of the award in the form of a restricted stock award vesting over two years, with a 25% enhancement Intended to reward executives for driving superior operating and financial results over a one-year timeframe Creates a direct connection between business success and financial reward Long-Term Incentives Performance Share Units earned based on performance, typically over three- year performance period with 0-200% payout Occasional awards of restricted stock or restricted stock units that vest at the end of three years of service Rewards achievement of longer-term goals Creates direct connection between longer term business success and financial reward Encourages retention Retirement Plans Standard plans generally offered to all salaried employees based on location of services No supplemental executive retirement plans Provides retirement income for participants Assists with recruitment and retention Deferred Compensation Elective, nonqualified deferred compensation plan for select U.S. employees Permits deferral of salary and certain cash incentives No Company contributions are included Provides opportunity to save for retirement Assists with recruitment and retention Post-Employment Benefits Executive Severance Plan provides modest benefits in case of involuntary termination; no single-trigger vesting of equity awards upon a change in control CEO has post-employment benefits under the terms of his employment arrangement Assures continuing performance of executives in the face of possible termination of employment without cause Assists with recruitment and retention Other Benefits Health care and life insurance programs Limited perquisites Competitive with peer companies Assists with recruitment and retention
+Compensation Element Description Objectives Base Salary Fixed cash compensation Appropriate level of fixed compensation based on role and duties Assist with recruitment and retention Annual Incentive Annual cash award if performance metrics are achieved Target award based on a percentage of base salary Payouts from 0-200% of target based on company and individual performance Executive may elect all or a portion of award in form of restricted stock award vesting over two years, with 25% enhancement Reward executives for driving superior operating and financial results over a one-year timeframe Create a direct connection between business success and financial reward Long-Term Incentives Performance share units earned based on performance, typically over three-year period with 0-200% payout Occasional awards of restricted stock or restricted stock units that vest at end of three years of service Reward achievement of longer-term goals Create direct connection between longer-term business success and financial reward Encourage retention Retirement Plans Standard plans generally offered to all salaried employees based on location of services No supplemental executive retirement plans Provide retirement income for participants Assist with recruitment and retention Deferred Compensation Elective, nonqualified deferred compensation plan for select U.S. employees Permits deferral of salary and certain cash incentives No Sealed Air contributions are included Provide opportunity to save for retirement Assist with recruitment and retention Post-Employment Benefits Executive Severance Plan provides modest benefits in case of involuntary termination; no single-trigger vesting of equity awards upon a change in control CEO has post-employment benefits under the terms of his employment arrangement Assure continuing performance of executives in face of possible termination of employment without cause Assist with recruitment and retention Other Benefits Health care and life insurance programsLimited perquisites Competitive with peer companiesAssist with recruitment and retention